-- (A) An agreement to be personally liable for a tax that does not impose personal liability. - (B) An agreement to provide additional credit support such as a guaranty or to pay unanticipated shortfalls in tax collections. - (C) An agreement as to the minimum market value of property subject to a property tax. - (D) An agreement not to challenge or to seek deferral of a tax. - (E) Any similar agreement that causes a tax to fail to have a generally applicable manner of determination or collection. - For purposes of the forgoing, payments derived from the operation of the Project Facility in a private business use (including use occurring as a result of a management contract or a lease) that directly or indirectly are paid to or benefit the City are included in determining whether the 10% limitation on private payments has been exceeded (the "Private Payment Limit") throughout the Measurement Period.
+- (A) An agreement to be personally liable for a tax that does not impose personal liability. - (B) An agreement to provide additional credit support such as a guaranty or to pay unanticipated shortfalls in tax collections. - (C) An agreement as to the minimum market value of property subject to a property tax. - (D) An agreement not to challenge or to seek deferral of a tax. - (E) Any similar agreement that causes a tax to fail to have a generally applicable manner of determination or collection. - (3) For purposes of the forgoing, payments derived from the operation of the Project Facility in a private business use (including use occurring as a result of a management contract or a lease) that directly or indirectly are paid to or benefit the City are included in determining whether the 10% limitation on private payments has been exceeded (the "Private Payment Limit").
 However, to the extent such payments do not exceed the Operating Expenditures incurred and paid with respect to the Project Facility, the payments are not counted against the Private Payment Limit.
-In addition, any private payments incurred with respect to the Project Facility must be allocated amongst the other series of bonds and other sources of funds that were used to finance the Project Facility based on the relative amounts used to fund the Project Facility. - (4) On an annual basis, the City agrees to maintain records and substantiation sufficient to calculate (i) amounts directly or indirectly paid to, or for the benefit of, the City (including any capital expenditures made at the Project Facility on the City's behalf) and (ii) the amount of Operating Expenditures paid by the City relating to the Project Facility.
+In addition, any private payments incurred with respect to the Project Facility must be allocated amongst the other series of bonds and other sources of funds that were used to finance the Project Facility based on the relative amounts used to fund the Project Facility. - (4) On an annual basis, the City agrees to maintain records and substantiation sufficient to calculate (i) the amount of revenue received from the operation of the Project Facility and (ii) the amount of Operating Expenditures related to the Project Facility.
 Based on this information, each year the City shall obtain an Opinion of Bond Counsel confirming that the City is in compliance with the covenant contained in Section 2.2(d)(1) of this Tax Agreement. - (e) No Private Loan.
 Not more than 5% of the net proceeds of the Bonds will be loaned directly or indirectly to any person or entity that is not a State or local governmental unit or a governmental instrumentality. - (f) Limit on Maturity of Bonds.
-A list of the assets included in the Financed Facility and a computation of the "average reasonably expected economic life" is attached to this Tax Agreement as Exhibit C. The "average maturity" of the Bonds, as computed by Bond Counsel, does not exceed 120% of the average reasonably expected economic life of the Financed Facility.
+The "average maturity" of the Bonds, as computed by Bond Counsel, does not exceed the remaining average maturity of the Refunded Obligations.